-Stock is the basis of great cooking.
-In his book Ratio: The Simple Codes Behind the Craft of Everyday Cooking, Michael Ruhlman says that stock is…
+In Ratio: The Simple Codes Behind the Craft of Everyday Cooking, Michael Ruhlman says:

-Making chicken stock really seems like culinary magic.
-You take chicken pieces that you can’t even eat as leftovers, some vegetables, some water, and the end result is liquid gold.
-Make your own chicken stock – you’ll never go back to the insipid stuff in the can!
+Chicken stock seems like culinary magic.
+You take scraps - chicken pieces that you can't even eat as leftovers, some vegetables, some water - and turn them into culinary gold.
+Make your own chicken stock - you'll never go back to the insipid stuff in the can.

 Pressure Cooker Chicken Stock from leftover pieces - backs, wings, necks, or the bones from roast chicken.

-- 3 pounds chicken bones w/ clinging meat (I use a gallon zip-top bag full of frozen chicken backs, wingtips, and other trimmings, or the carcasses of two roast chickens)
+- 3 pounds chicken bones w/ clinging meat (I use a gallon zip-top bag full of frozen chicken backs, wingtips, and other trimmings, or the carcasses from two roast chickens)

 - 2 medium onions, ends trimmed and halved